taijusanagi/motion-mint/README.md

 ## Description

-Welcome to MotionMint, where videos do more than play, they transform.
-Our advanced AI turns videos into motion data.
-Each video is stamped with trust, coming from verified creators.
-For creators, this isn't just a showcase, it's a chance to share and monetize.
+MotionMint, where videos do more than play, they transform.
+Our advanced AI turns videos into motion data, and each motion is stamped with trust, coming from verified creators attestaion.

 ## Live Demo